Operation Martin

 Operation Martin (Red) was an Allied clandestine operation of the Second World War to destroy a German airfield control tower at Bardufoss and organise secret military resistance groups in Tromsø in German-occupied Norway in 1943.

-The operation consisted of twelve Norwegian nationals falling under the Company Linge group, who had been trained by the British in Scotland and returned to Norway in March 1943.
+The operation consisted of twelve Norwegians of the Company Linge group, who had been trained by the British in Scotland and returned to Norway in March 1943.